Bring Joyceโ€™s masterworks to life by traveling to Dublin, Ireland with fellow students from the University of Chicago Graham School.

 Learn more about the James Joyce’s Dublin travel study experience from the Graham School.

-Who is eligible to participate in James Joyce’s Dublin?
+Who is eligible to attend James Joyce’s Dublin?

 What are the prerequisites to participate in James Joyce’s Dublin?